At the end of 2025 Citizen Network had over 6,500 individual members and over 350 group members from over 50 countries.

 Basic Income | Community Social Work | Constitutional Reform | Deinstitutionalisation | Family Leadership | Inclusive Education | Individual Service Funds | Local Area Coordination | Neighbourhood Democracy | Peer Support | People Based Development | Personalised Support | Person Centred Planning | Quality Checking | Self Advocacy | Self Directed Support | Support Brokerage | Supported Employment | Women-Centred Work

-Citizen Network has inspired or supported the creation a range of new organisations including:
+We has inspired or supported the creation a range of new organisations, events and practices including:

 We are founding members of several networks including: